a-karma/Bogor_Workshop/DAY_3/Session2.md

 ```

 #### Convert files to the correct format
-smartPCA does not work with vcf or plink files so we need to run a file conversion (this is somehow very common in bioinformatics).
+smartPCA does not work with vcf or plink files so we need to perform a file conversion (this is somehow very common in bioinformatics).
 Luckily the author of the program provides a code to do the conversion from plink file to eigenformat.
-The first thing to do is convert our plink fileset into an eignstrat format which is used by the eigensoft set of programs - including smartpca.
-To do this we are going to use a program called `convertf`.
+The first thing to do is convert our plink fileset into an eigenstrat format which is used by the eigensoft set of programs - including smartpca.
+To do this we are going to use an utility called `convertf`.

 To run `convertf` you need to make a parameter file, or par file, which contains the information on where the files we want to convert are located.
 The program can change between several different formats, for example - the current files are in the .ped format and would like the EIGENSTRAT format as the output.